iamhasanhabib/iamhasanhabib/README.md

  🔭 I’m currently working on **a Nexjs Projects**

- 🌱 I’m currently learning **Typescript, Node JS, Express JS, AWS and Leetcode problem solving**
+ 🌱 I'm a quick learner And I’m currently learning **AWS and Leetcode problem solving**

- 📚 I'm a quick learner.......

  💬 Ask me about **Node.js, React, Next.js, MongoDB...**